Wine-NSPA – io_uring I/O Architecture

 NSPA Component io_uring Interaction

-Shmem IPC (v1.5) Orthogonal.
-Shmem handles request/reply protocol. io_uring handles file/socket I/O. Different fd sets, no conflict.
+Shmem IPC (gamma channel + msg-ring v2) Orthogonal.
+Shmem handles request/reply IPC. io_uring handles file/socket I/O. Different fd sets, no conflict.

 PI global_lock Indirect benefit.
 Fewer fds in server epoll = shorter main loop iterations = shorter global_lock hold.

-NTSync (/dev/ntsync) Integrated (Phase 3). ntsync uring_fd extension wakes threads blocked in ntsync waits when io_uring CQEs arrive.
+ntsync (/dev/ntsync) Integrated. ntsync uring_fd extension wakes threads blocked in ntsync waits when io_uring CQEs arrive.
 The pad field in ntsync_wait_args carries the io_uring eventfd; kernel returns NTSYNC_INDEX_URING_READY on CQE.
-This enables sync socket waits to drain CQEs inline. ntsync PI v2 kernel fixes committed independently.
+Required for sync socket-style waits to drain CQEs inline.

 CS-PI (FUTEX_LOCK_PI) No conflict. io_uring operations happen client-side in ntdll, never acquiring server locks.